Runsolar/motodriver/README.md

 ```

 ## Setting up
-In order to control your physical motor(s), firstly you must create abstraction(s) of it(s).
+In order to control your physical motor, firstly you must create abstraction of it.
 This abstraction corresponds to the class which named **Motor**.
-Therefore in the first place you should to declarate the **Motor** class object(s).
+Therefore in the first place you should to declarate the **Motor** class object.
 It is preferable to do this outside of the setup and loop functions.
 ```
 For example.
 Motor motor1;